just-sparta/Deep-Flow-Guided-Video-Inpainting/README.md

 <img src="https://github.com/nbei/Deep-Flow-Guided-Video-Inpainting/blob/master/gif/captain.gif" width="860"/>

 ## Install & Requirements
 The code has been tested on pytorch=0.4.0 and python3.6.
 Please refer to `requirements.txt` for detailed information.

-Alternatively, you can run it with the provided [Docker image](docker/README.md).

 **To Install python packages**
 ```